 Meanwhile, only a few researchers have reported on the use of IT products and applications for individual behavior changing.
 Researches are usually found in some certain fields like public health and business.
 Mattila et al. tried to record self-management of weight-related behaviors (Mattila et al. 2009), Hughes et al. developed an app for monitoring energy balance (Hughes et al. 2010), and others have monitored diet or physical activity as part of a program for diabetes (Årsand et al. 2010) or cardiac rehabilitation (Varnfield et al. 2011).
 Sundaram et al. suggested that the effective and efficient use of technology enhances salesperson performance (Sundaram et al. 2007).
 According to Hebden et al., software applications (apps) used on mobile devices are a novel technology that can be used to deliver behavior change interventions directly to individuals and have the potential to make a difference (Hebden et al. 2012).

 Actually, IT can change even more than that.
 As environment and sustainability have been supposed to become game-changing megatrends in the near future (Lubin and Esty 2010), new thinking and innovation is urgently required.
 Green IT is put forward in this context.
-Patricia Ordóñez de Pablos gives the definition that“Green IT is the systematic application of practices that enable the minimization of the environmental impact of IT and allow for company-wide emission reductions based on technological innovations (Pablos 2012).
+Prior researchers defined Green IT as the systematic application of practices that enable the minimization of the environmental impact of IT and allow for company-wide emission reductions based on technological innovations (Pablos 2012).
 It essentially covers two goals, including reducing the amount of emissions released by IT systems and infrastructure, and reducing the emissions from business and production processes with the aid of IT.
 Green IT benefits a lot, with its saving our money, improving energy efficiency, lowering greenhouse gas emissions, and so on (Erek et al. 2011; Loeser et al. 2011; Murugesan 2008).

-Since there isn’t studies about the influence of Green IT usage on human behaviors, we plan to bridge the gap by discussing drivers’ driving behavior changes and the environmental impact of our app through an experiment.
+As little research explored the Green IT in terms of human driving behaviors, this study will investigate the relationship between individual level environmental impacts (CO2 emissions) and App usage behavior of drivers.

 Driving behavior and CO2 emissions